-The Internal Audit reports for the three hotels were presented at the Audit & Risk Committee of November 13, 2023.
-Several recommendations have been proposed and were discussed with management to strengthen existing controls at both hotels.
+The Internal Audit reports for the three hotels were presented at the Audit & Risk Committee meetings of August 12, 2024 and of November 12, 2024 respectively.
+Several recommendations have been proposed and were discussed with management to strengthen existing controls in all the hotels of the Group.